woodrunsdeep/rsschool-cv/cv.md

 ## Summary
 A beginner frontend developer passionate about high quality user interfaces.
 Currently I'm learning fundamental technologies and tools of web development.
-My main focus right now is on accessibility and perfomance.
+My main focus right now is on accessibility and performance.

 ## Skills
 - HTML